-While these are only a couple of options, they’re the place that most affiliate marketers go.
+While these are only a couple of options, they’re the best way to do affiliate marketing.
 So, we’ll break down how to set up each.

 First up, let’s build a website.

-While there’s some discussion over whether or not affiliates need a website at all, there are so many benefits that it’s almost pointless not to make one when you’re trying to get the knack of how to become an affiliate marketer.
+While there’s some discussion over whether or not affiliates need a website at all, there are so many benefits that it’s almost pointless not to make one when you’re trying to get the knack of how to do affiliate marketing.